 Penalty: $2 000.

-63. Statement of account to be given before proceedings instituted
+63. Credit provider to give debtor request for payment etc. before starting recovery proceedings

 A credit provider shall not institute proceedings for the recovery of an amount owed to him under a continuing credit contract unless, when giving the required notice under section 107, he gives the debtor a statement of account under section 61 that includes a request for payment of that amount.